maxims1234/Light-Intensity-Project-Code/README.md

 > 1. If starting the plot in the *Polynomial* mode, this curve cannot be deleted using the **Back** button.
 Instead, the **Reset** button needs to be pressed.
 > 2. The refresh button needs to be pressed anytime the Xlims are changed.

-## Arduino System
+## Raspberry Pi System
-The arduino system is written entirely in C (Arduino C).
+The Raspberry Pi system is written entirely in C (Raspberry Pi C).
 The system works by loading the *data.txt* file and reading the first 3 data points for calibration (Static Values).
 The system then reads the luminosity magnitude making sure to "sleep" according to the step size provided by the GUI.